nicobeltran7/Python-Machine-Learning-Business-Case/README.md

 - Interpretable error analysis by segment
 - The importance of starting simple before adding complexity

-## 📝 License

-Educational/Research Use

-## 👤 Author

 Machine Learning Case Study
 ---

-**Note:** This analysis prioritizes interpretability and reproducibility over raw predictive performance.
-The two-feature baseline model establishes a transparent foundation for understanding what drives home prices—and sets the stage for more sophisticated modeling approaches.